Obesity and overweight

 Cardiovascular disease (CVD) includes coronary heart disease (CHD), stroke and peripheral vascular disease.
 These diseases account for a large proportion (up to one third) of deaths in men and women in most industrialised countries and their incidence is increasing in developing countries.

 Obesity predisposes an individual to a number of cardiovascular risk factors, including hypertension and elevated blood cholesterol.
 In women, obesity is the third most powerful predictor of CVD after age and blood pressure .
-The risk of heart attack for an obese woman is about three times that of a lean woman of the same age.
+The risk of heart attack for a women living with obesity is about three times that of a women at a healthy weight of the same age.

-Obese individuals are more likely to have elevated blood triglycerides (blood fats), low density lipoprotein (LDL) cholesterol ("bad cholesterol") and decreased high density lipoprotein (HDL) cholesterol (“good cholesterol”).
-This metabolic profile is most often seen in obese people with a high accumulation of intra-abdominal fat ("apples") and has consistently been related to an increased risk of CHD.
+Individuals affected by obesity are more likely to have elevated blood triglycerides (blood fats), low density lipoprotein (LDL) cholesterol ("bad cholesterol") and decreased high density lipoprotein (HDL) cholesterol (“good cholesterol”).
+This metabolic profile is most often seen in people living with obesity with a high accumulation of intra-abdominal fat ("apples") and has consistently been related to an increased risk of CHD.
 With weight loss, the levels of triglycerides can be expected to improve.
 A 10 kg weight loss can produce a 15% decrease in LDL cholesterol levels and an 8% increase in HDL cholesterol .

 The association between hypertension (high blood pressure) and obesity is well documented and the proportion of hypertension attributable to obesity has been estimated to be 30-65% in Western populations.
 In fact, blood pressure increases with BMI; for every 10 kg increase in weight, blood pressure rises by 2-3mm Hg.
 Conversely, weight loss induces a fall in blood pressure and typically, for each 1% reduction in body weight, blood pressure falls by 1-2mm Hg.

-The prevalence of hypertension in overweight individuals is nearly three times higher than in non-overweight adults and the risk in overweight individuals aged 20-44 years of hypertension is nearly six times greater than in non-overweight adults.
+The prevalence of hypertension in individuals with a high BMI is nearly three times higher than in healthy weight adults and the risk in individuals with a high BMI aged 20-44 years of hypertension is nearly six times greater than in healthy weight adults.

 Although the link between obesity and cancer is less well defined, several studies have found an association between overweight and the incidence of certain cancers, particularly of hormone-dependent and gastrointestinal cancers.
 Greater risks of breast, endometrial, ovarian and cervical cancers have been documented for obese women, and there is some evidence of increased risk of prostate and rectal cancer in men.
 The clearest association is with cancer of the colon, for which obesity increases the risk by nearly three times in both men and women.

 Degenerative diseases of the weight-bearing joints, such as the knee, are very common complications of obesity and overweight .
 Mechanical damage to joints resulting from excess weight is generally thought to be the cause.
-Pain in the lower back is also more common in obese people and may be one of the major contributors to obesity-related absenteeism from work.
+Pain in the lower back is also more common in people living with obeisty and may be one of the major contributors to obesity-related absenteeism from work.

 5.5.
 Psychological aspects